mennucc/unicode2latex/README.md

 ## Continuous Integration

-The code is tested [using *GitHub Actions*](https://github.com/mennucc/unicode2latex/actions/workflows/test.yaml) inside an Ubuntu environment, for Python 3.8 up to 3.13 (but not yet with 3.14).
+The code is tested [using *GitHub Actions*](https://github.com/mennucc/unicode2latex/actions/workflows/test.yaml) on both Ubuntu and Windows, for Python 3.8 up to 3.14.

+**Test Matrix:**
+- **Operating Systems**: Ubuntu 24.04, Windows (latest)
+- **Python Versions**: 3.8, 3.9, 3.10, 3.11, 3.12, 3.13, 3.14
+- **Total**: 14 test jobs (7 Python versions × 2 OS)

+On Linux, tests use system TeX Live installation.
+On Windows, tests use the bundled backup TeX files, verifying cross-platform compatibility.

 ![Test results](https://github.com/mennucc/unicode2latex/actions/workflows/test.yaml/badge.svg)

+### Automated Maintenance

+A separate GitHub Actions workflow checks for updates to unicode-math files monthly and can be triggered manually.
+If updates are found, it automatically creates a pull request.
 ## Acknowledgements

 The principal author has used the Python code editor [`Wing IDE` by Wingware](http://wingware.com/) to develop this project, with a license kindly donated by WingWare.